 A future military physician gains skills to optimise her work with policymakers

-Megan Musilli joins the Blavatnik School of Government during a hiatus in her military training.
+Megan Musilli (MPP 2017) joined the Blavatnik School of Government during a hiatus in her military training.
 Having studied Maths at the US Naval Academy, she came to Oxford on a Rhodes scholarship, and completed a Master’s degree in medical anthropology with a focus on women’s health issues in the military.
 After the MPP, she will attend medical school then return to the US Navy as a physician.

 A university trip to Congress sparked the interest in public policy that would later bring her to the Blavatnik School.